vectorete/wordle-game/README.md

 ### 🌫️ Game Flow <a id="game-flow"></a>

 1. **Player 1 Setup**:
-    - Player 1 chooses the word length (3 to 5 letters) and enters the word to be guessed.
+    -  Player 1 picks the word length (ranging from 3 to 9 letters), the number of attempts (ranging from 1 to 10 attempts), and inputs the word to be guessed.

 2. **Player 2 Gameplay**:
-    - Player 2 sees the word length and makes guesses.
-Feedback is provided after each attempt.
+    - Player 2 observes the word length and formulates guesses.
+Feedback is given after each try
-    - Player 2 has 8 attempts to guess the word.
+    - Player 2 has up to the number of amounts configured by Player 1.

 3. **End Game**:
     - At the end of the game, the number of attempts is recorded.
-    - If Player 2 guesses the word, a congratulatory image is shown; otherwise, an encouragement image is displayed.
+    - If Player 2 guesses the word, a congratulations image is presented; otherwise, an encouraging image is displayed.
-    - Player 2's name is requested to store in the ranking.
+    - Player 2's name is requested to be stored in the ranking.

 4. **Viewing the Ranking**:
-    - From the Player 1 Window, the ranking can be viewed, showing the top 10 players based on the number of attempts.
+    - From the Player 1 Window, the ranking can be examined, indicating the top 10 players based on the number of attempts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>